 Pedestrian accidents can result from a variety of negligent actions, including:

-Aiello, Harris, Abate is committed to protecting our clients’ rights and has repeatedly demonstrated our ability to succeed in the most challenging and complex pedestrian accident cases.
+Aiello, Harris, Abate, Law Group PC is committed to protecting our clients’ rights and has repeatedly demonstrated our ability to succeed in the most challenging and complex pedestrian accident cases.

-Whether the accident occurs at a school crossing, a busy intersection, or near a jogging trail, pedestrians who are hit by motor vehicles must prove that the driver was negligent, and that it was their negligence that caused the accident, in order to make a successful claim.
-And while the very nature of a pedestrian accident (3,000 pound car versus unprotected pedestrian) suggests that the driver would ultimately be responsible, pedestrians must also adhere to the laws of the road.
+Whether the accident occurs at a school crossing, a busy intersection, or near a jogging trail, pedestrians who are hit by motor vehicles must prove that the driver was negligent and that it was their negligence that caused the accident to make a successful claim.
+And while the very nature of a pedestrian accident (a 3,000-pound car versus an unprotected pedestrian) suggests that the driver would ultimately be responsible, pedestrians must also adhere to the laws of the road.

-Regardless of this fact, you can feel confident in the ability of our experienced attorneys and staff to undertake difficult cases and prevail — convincing skeptics of the merits of a claim via credible, trustworthy evidence and objective test findings.
+Regardless of this fact, you can feel confident in the ability of our experienced attorneys and staff to undertake difficult cases and prevail—convincing skeptics of a claim’s merits via credible, trustworthy evidence and objective test findings.

 Insurance Coverage Issues